iOS 13: Key Features & Improvements with Screenshots

 While the new version of iOS is destined only for iPhone and iPod Touch 7th Generation, Apple split off a new OS just for iPad devices.
 The new iPad-only operating system is called iPadOS and indeed a more powerful and capable version of iOS specifically designed for larger-screen tablet devices.

-As far as the iPadOS is concerned, it has received its own roundup of features and improvements, all of which can be found here.
+As far as the iPadOS is concerned, it has received its own roundup of features and improvements.
 So without any further adieu, let’s get familiar with all the new features and improvements coming to the 13th iteration of iOS!

 #Dark Mode: A Brand New Look for iPhone

 Probably the single most awaited change and perhaps the biggest visual update Apple made to iOS since iOS 7 is the addition of a new system-wide dark color scheme, called Dark Mode.

 Introduced specifically for low-light environments, the new mode not only works seamlessly across all native apps but also can be easily integrated into your favorite third-party apps.
 Even, even notifications and the dock get these new dark hues as well.

 Using the Control Center, you can turn the Dark Mode on or off manually and can even schedule it to turn on automatically at sunrise/sunset or at specific times of the day.

 While Apple placed a huge emphasis on cleaning up bugs and improving the performance of the operating system especially on older devices with last year’s iOS 12 update, the company has continued the same in iOS 13.

 According to Craig Federighi, SVP of Software Engineering, iOS 13 will be packed with several performance improvements, making the entire system more responsive and faster than its predecessor iOS 12.
 Promisingly, the new version of iOS will offer:

 - Up to 30% faster Face ID unlock on the iPhone X, XS/XS Max, and iPhone XR